basic_json::parse¶

 FILE

-pointer - a C-style array of characters
+pointer (throws if null) - a C-style array of characters

-- a pointer to a null-terminated string of single byte characters
+- a pointer to a null-terminated string of single byte characters (throws if null)

 - an object